SC dismisses plea challenging Dinkar Gupta’s appointment as Punjab DGP

 After both the officers challenged the appointment in the Central Administrative Tribunal (CAT), this court had quashed Gupta’a appointment.
 However, the Punjab and Haryana high court in January 2020 stayed the CAT orders.

-The UPSC is said to have taken a strong stand while backing Gupta, citing two factors, the length and range of service in the previous 10 years.
+The UPSC is said to have taken a strong stand while including Gupta’s name, citing two factors, the length and range of service in the previous 10 years of service at the time of the names were considered for the post.

+Gupta was removed as DGP after change in dispensation in the Congress government with Charanjit Singh Channi replacing Amarinder as the chief minister.

+A 1988-batch IPS officer Iqbal Preet Singh Sahota is holding the additional charge of the DGP every since Gupta was posted chairman of the Punjab Police Housing Corporation.